RARe: Retrieval Augmented Retrieval with In-Context Examples: Conclusion

 \section{Conclusion}

-In this paper, we explored augmenting in-context examples to retrieval models.
-Building on the limitations of existing retriever models in following in-context examples, we introduced \texttt{RARe}, a simple strategy that equips retrievers with the ability to leverage in-context examples by training with semantically similar in-context examples.
+In this paper, we investigated the impact of in-context example augmentation for retrieval models, building on recent efforts to extend in-context learning for retrievers.
+We introduced \texttt{RARe}, a simple strategy that equips retrievers with the ability to leverage in-context examples by training with semantically similar in-context examples.
 Through detailed experiments and analyses, we demonstrated that \texttt{RARe} consistently improves performance across various architectures and downstream retrieval tasks, demonstrating the effectiveness of in-context learning for retriever models.